There are a number of supported and sheltered housing options for people who have specific housing needs e.g. older or disabled people:

 Housing with Care/Extra Care Housing

-For more information and to find out if you are eligible for Housing with Care, please contact your local Social Work office.
+For more information and to find out if you are eligible for Housing with Care or Extra Care Housing, please contact your local Social Work office.

 Sheltered housing is for people aged 60 or over who, while able to live independently in their home, would benefit from a warden service.
 Younger people with a disability may be accommodated in sheltered housing if they have a medical or physical disability.
 The properties are self contained and will have a number of features to assist daily living, including: